The Sunshine Underground: Formation and first album – Raise The Alarm

-Second album - Nobody's Coming To Save You
+Second album – Nobody's Coming To Save You

-Although the band were still active on the live scene, they dedicated most of their time from 2008-2010 writing what was to become their second studio album.
+Although the band were still active on the live scene, they dedicated most of their time from 2008 to 2010 writing what was to become their second studio album.
 Live achievements during this period included the band's first appearance at V Festival and a successful 15 date UK tour debuting brand new material.

-The band recorded a song with FC Kahuna named "From The City To The Sea" which was made public and free for download in February 2009.
+The band recorded a song with FC Kahuna named "From The City to the Sea" which was made public and free for download in February 2009.
 The song takes a sample from the Aphex Twin track "Windowlicker".

 On 3 November 2009 The Sunshine Underground released a 5 Track EP called Everything, Right Now.
 The EP featured the track "Coming to Save You" which was to eventually be included on their second album.

 The band released the follow-up to Raise The Alarm on 1 February 2010 named Nobody's Coming to Save You released on City Rockers/EMI.
 To coincide with the release of the album the band embarked on a three-week tour of the UK, which included their biggest hometown gig to date at Leeds Academy.

 Later that year the band went on to play at Reading and Leeds festival and the Radio 1/NME stage at T in the Park from where they went on to support LCD Soundsystem at Ibiza Rocks.

 In 2011 the band traveled to Mexico and China to play several dates before arriving in Austria for the Annual Snowbombing festival.

 On 21 February 2011, Bass player Daley Smith left the band.

-Third album - The Sunshine Underground
+Third album – The Sunshine Underground

 The group announced in early 2012 that they would be touring for two weeks in mid April to road-test material for their as yet titled third album.
 The tour kicked off at Club Academy Manchester on Saturday 14 April and saw them perform 12 gigs across Britain including sold dates at King Tut's (Glasgow), XOYO (London) and The Sugarmill (Stoke) before rounding off the tour with a homecoming gig at Leeds Metropolitan University.
 The tour saw the band play a number of new songs, tentatively named "The Same Old Ghosts", "It's Only You (IIOY)", "Neutralise", "Add Up To Nothing" and "Finally We Arrive".

-In late April 2013, the band announced their return to recording and performing live with a small gig at The Old Blue Last in Shoreditch, London - to coincide with the release of a limited edition single version of "It Is Only You" which was available as a 12" vinyl and download.
+In late April 2013, the band announced their return to recording and performing live with a small gig at The Old Blue Last in Shoreditch, London – to coincide with the release of a limited edition single version of "It Is Only You" which was available as a 12" vinyl and download.

 The Sunshine Underground returned on 19 May 2014 with their self-titled third album, produced by Ross Orton.
 The album was preceded by first single "Don't Stop".